TAMUTim/tim-cai-website-revamp/src/lib/posts/baby-steps.md

 Svelte rendering, but it's a feature that can be added in later.

 ## Thoughts
-Overall the website was quite a daunting undertaking.
-Despite looking visually similar to [antfu.me](http://www.antfu.me), I ended up not being able to steal much code at all!
-How sad.
-Either way, this is a project I'd like to take further.
+Overall the website was quite a daunting undertaking, especially since it was the first time I've worked with a modern web framework.
+Either way, this is a project I'd like to take further, like a seasonal thing.
 The two highlighted sections are just pieces of a much larger story that I'd like to fully share one day.
-Until then, I guess.
+Until then!